petrick-ribeiro/learn-node/README.md

-# Node Study
+# Learn NodeJS

-### :memo: Some NodeJS stuff i'm working on.
+### :memo: Some NodeJS stuff i'm learning.
-> The porpose of this repo is learn Back-End Development using JavaScript.
+> This repo is focused on Back-End Development using JavaScript.